-The illustrations/cartoons are packaged in Toolkits containing PowerPoint slides, pdf-based handouts and all the materials, instructions and ideas needed to successfully facilitate communications and involve people in moving forward.
+The images/cartoons are packaged in various Toolkits containing PowerPoint slides, pdf-based handouts and all the materials, instructions and ideas needed to successfully facilitate communications and involve people in moving forward.

-The original Square Wheels illustration, called Square Wheels One (shown below), was created by Dr. Scott J. Simmerman and over 350 illustrations now exist and, since 1993, have been sold and distributed, worldwide, developing a solid reputation for excellence.
+The original Square Wheels illustration, called Square Wheels One (shown below), was created by Dr. Scott J. Simmerman (with Roy Sabean as the artist) and over 300 illustrations have evolved from Square Wheels One and, since 1993, have been sold and distributed, worldwide, developing a solid reputation for excellence.

-The Square Wheels Toolkits begin with introducing the main illustration, Square Wheels One, and facilitating a discussion around it.
-You simply show the illustration of Square Wheels® One to a group of people and have them share their ideas about how this drawing represents, "How most organizations really work."
+Most of The Square Wheels Toolkits begin with introducing the main illustration, Square Wheels One Lego Image, and facilitating a discussion around it.
+You simply show the illustration of Square Wheels® One Lego stating how this image represents, "How most organizations really work."

 This introduces people to the idea of using a "metaphor" as representing an organization with its people, processes and procedures.
 It sets up lots of discussion of issues and ideas for improvement within one’s own organization without causing defensiveness (After all, it's only a cartoon!) as it easily generates perspective, involvement and creativity.

-If you're new to facilitation, you might want to start by purchasing the Stupidly Simple Square Wheels Facilitation Toolkit to help you discover how easily you can use a cartoon to engage people and create an important perspective that becomes a vehicle for change and improvement.
+You could also choose to purchase the Stupidly Simple Square Wheels Facilitation Toolkit and follow the included instructions and learn through these, how to facilitate the toolkit to engage people in a constructive discussion and create an important perspective that becomes a vehicle for change and improvement.